mustberuss/patentsview/api-changes-2021.md

         "request).
 Try slimming down your field list and trying again."
 13. problems with cast-pv-data.R  We need the dots when requesting data, ex. assignees_at_grant.state at patent endpoint, but then we don't want the dots when casting.
 Probably need to remove the dots from the fake web pages and rescrape.  get_fields would need to add the groups and dot when the fields are nested.
 It's the one test that fails.
 14. casting may only be necessary to convert dates, the new version of the api seems to return integers and floats.
 Exception seems to be assignees_at_grant.type, it's a string that probably should be an int
-15. probably shouldn't have api-change.Rmd.orig as a vignette
+15. probably shouldn't have api-change.Rmd.orig as a vignette.
-16. probably should remove printing of the url in search-pv but it's been so darn useful durning development

 ## Try it yourself
 Steps to try this out locally